-Geography The Dunedin Zone consists of about half of the Dunedin City Council territorial area, with the north-westerly half comprising Strath-Taieri Fire Zone.
+The Dunedin Zone consists of about half of the Dunedin City Council territorial area, with the north-westerly half comprising Strath-Taieri Fire Zone.

 The zone extends to the coastline from a line roughly drawn between Bucklands Crossing and Lee Flat.
 The southern boundary is formed by the Waipori and Taiari Rivers.
 The coastline extends for approximately 200 km and includes the Otago Harbour and Peninsula.

 Dunedin is by far the most densely settled of the Otago zones: about 3.7 percent of the land is covered by built-up area.
 Dunedin Zone has a significant rural-urban interface risk, with lifestyle properties and structures constructed adjacent to, or even within, scrub and forest vegetation.

 Dunedin City is situated at the head of Otago Harbour, a narrow inlet extending south-westward for some 24 km.
-The land area of greater Dunedin is approximately 3,314.8 km 2 .
+The land area of greater Dunedin is approximately 3,314.8 km2.

 Dunedin Zone has a variety of different landforms, formed by volcanic and tectonic activity.
 Otago Peninsula is primarily volcanic, with typically conical and hummocky hills.
 The western side includes schist block mountains and valleys, as seen in Central, but at lower elevation.

 The Taieri Plains are broad, fertile lowland floodplains of the Taiari River and its major tributary, the Waipori.
 The area is moderately heavily settled and contains the towns of Mosgiel and Allanton.
 The plains lie between long low hills thrust up by active faults.

 Much of the south and west of the zone are covered by production forest, notably around Berwick, Henley and around Mt Allan and the Silverpeaks, which is northwest of the Dunedin urban area.

 To the north of the urban area is undulating hill country containing several small, mainly coastal settlements, including Waitati, Warrington, Seacliff and Waikouaiti.
 State Highway 1 winds steeply through a series of hills here, notably the Kilmog.
 These hills can be considered a coastal extension of the Silverpeaks Range.

-Climate/weather Dunedin zone experiences variable rainfall, with the average annual rainfall ranging from around 650mm on the Taieri Plain to around 970mm in north Dunedin.
+The Coastal Zone has variable rainfall with the average rainfall around 968 mm.
 It has mid to high temperatures during summer, up to 37.7°C, with 20 days a year hotter than 25°C, and the occasional strong westerly wind.

 Conditions are tempered by relatively cool sea surface temperatures nearby and by the absence of shelter from airflows moving over the area from the south and southwest.

 Warmer, drier northwest Fohn winds are also characteristic through the coastal zone during spring and summer months.

 The circle of hills surrounding Dunedin's inner suburbs shields much of the area from the prevailing weather, while hills just to the west of the city can often push inclement weather around to the west of the city.

 Moving further inland the irregular topography of the hinterlands, with its many mountain ranges, has a considerable influence on the weather experienced across the district and can be quite variable.